 Bacteria Eating Plastic

 300 billions tons of all plastics manufactured are dumped into the oceans or landfills each year.
-Enough plastic is thrown away each yeary to circle the earth four times.
-And even more starling, humans use 10 billion plastic bags per day.
+Enough plastic is thrown away each year to circle the earth four times.
+And even more startling, humans use 10 billion plastic bags per day.
 PET amounts to 20% of all plastic made each year.
 It takes hundreds of years potentially thousands of years to biodegrade.
 Therefore it contributes to plastic pollution worldwide including the massive so-called “garbage patches” floating in the oceans.
-Right now there are two floating islandsof plastic waste in our oceans the size of Texas.
+There are two floating islands of plastic waste in our oceans the size of Texas right now.

 Vague Comes Up with a Theory

 A native of Galveston Bay, Texas Vague theorized that areas of high petroleum pollution may contain bacteria that had evolved to eat it.
 In her home area there were seven EPA-designated Superfund sites.
 These were so polluted the government regarded their cleanup as a national priority.
-So using some creative methods she looked for bacteria eating plastic that were adapted to degrading plastic in water.
+So using some creative methods she looked for bacteria eating plastic that had adapted to degrading plastic in water.
 Vague took samples of sand, soil and water from refineries near Houston.
-So, three hundred samples went back to Oregon with her in her carry on luggage.
+And so she took three hundred samples from these Superfund sites back to college in Oregon in her carry on luggage.

 In order for the bacteria to eat plastic, it had to be able to break down the plastic into a material called lipase.
 Lipase is a chemical that allows bacteria to digest the plastic.
 Of the three hundred specimens, 20 could break the plastic down to lipase.
 Vague focused on the top three bacterial producers of the material: Pseudomonas putida, Bacillus cereus and another unknown strain Vague has dobbed Pseudomonas morgenensis as she is the first to identify it.
 She put these three on a diet of PET and discovered that the bacteria ate the plastic.